jigpu/linuxwacom-wiki-archive/wiki/Multitouch.md

 appropriate "Device Accel" parameters to compensate.
 Over acceleration can be caused by a couple of things.
 When the tablet is initialised as relative device, the X server doesn't have an axis range to help in scaling the movement.
-Also Wacom touch has a higher resolution than the average mouse/synaptic touchpad, so it sends more events (a higher data rate).
-So it can be too fast for the default mouse settings, which is why increasing Constant Deceleration makes sense.
+Also because Wacom touch has a higher resolution than the average mouse/synaptic touchpad it sends more events (a higher data rate).
+So the event stream can be faster than the default mouse/synaptic settings expect, which is why increasing Constant Deceleration makes sense.

 The defaults are 1, 1, and 10 for *Constant Deceleration*, *Adaptive Deceleration*, and *Velocity Scaling*.
 For an example let's use a Wacom